gesteves/kona/README.md

 #### Purple Air

 Kona uses [Purple Air](https://www2.purpleair.com/) to show hyperlocal air quality data on the weather section on the home page.
-You can get one at https://develop.purpleair.com and add it to the `PURPLEAIR_API_KEY` environment variable.
+You can get an API key at https://develop.purpleair.com and add it to the `PURPLEAIR_API_KEY` environment variable.

 This requires Google Maps and WeatherKit to be set up to work.